 Rwanda is a global leader in sustainable tourism, placing a strong emphasis on eco-friendly and community-based initiatives.
 The country's national parks are managed with a focus on conservation, ensuring that the natural environment is protected for future generations.
 In Volcanoes National Park, a significant portion of the revenue from gorilla trekking permits goes towards local community development and conservation efforts, creating a model for responsible tourism.

-This commitment to sustainability makes Rwanda an attractive destination for travelers who want to support conservation and contribute positively to local communities while enjoying their adventures.
+This commitment to sustainability makes Rwanda an attractive destination for travellers who want to support conservation and contribute positively to local communities while enjoying their adventures.

 8. The Rwanda Genocide Memorial – A Deeply Moving Historical Experience